 The star Omicron Ceti – proper name Mira and known to early astronomers as Mira the Wonderful – lies 420 light-years away in the constellation Cetus the Whale.
-It’s in an unremarkable patch of the night sky along the celestial equator, well to the west of the hard-to-miss constellation Orion the Hunter.
+It’s in an unremarkable patch of the night sky along the celestial equator, easily visible from the entire Earth, well to the west in our sky of the hard-to-miss constellation Orion the Hunter.
 Mira is visible to the unaided eye – except when it isn’t, which is most of the time.
 And that’s why it earned the name wonderful, in the sense of arousing wonder.

 Today we know this star varies in brightness.
 Its changes happen on a regular schedule of about 11 months.
 Mira’s last brightness peak was in late January 2017.
-Its next brightness peak is scheduled for late December 2017.
+Its next brightness peak was scheduled for late December 2017, and indeed – according to recent observations from the American Association of Variable Star Observers (AAVSO) – Mira is now easily bright enough to be viewed with the eye alone.

-How bright Mira will become at its next peak also isn’t as predictable.
+Mira might get brighter in the coming days.
+How bright Mira will become at this current peak isn’t predictable!

 Mira varies because it’s past its prime.
 It has exhausted most of its hydrogen fuel and puffed up to become a red giant.
 The last gasps of its stellar furnace make the star pulsate and throw off its outer layers.
 Eventually, most of it will be gone, leaving behind a shell of gas called a planetary nebula that will surround the stellar cinder called a white dwarf.

 As modern astronomers study the star, Mira continues to amaze.
 In 2007, observations by a satellite viewing in ultraviolet light discovered that Mira has a luminous tail of gas more than a dozen light-years long.
 This is the material that Mira has shed, leaving it behind as it speeds through the galaxy at some 80 miles per second (130 km per second) – very speedy for a star!
 The invisible tail spans about 2 degrees in the sky, about four times the diameter of a full moon.
 See the image at the top of this post.